 Hypercapnia is a potentially fatal condition for divers that can be caused by an excessive build-up of carbon dioxide in the respiratory and circulatory system.
-Elevated levels of carbon dioxide lead to headache, confusion, and eventually, loss of consciousness.
+Elevated levels of carbon dioxide lead to headache, confusion, a feeling of breathlessness, and, eventually, loss of consciousness.

 Hypercapnia is sometimes associated with full-face masks, rebreathers, and skip-breathing (open circuit).
 It is not very common in recreational open circuit diving, although it may still occur, especially when skip-breathing or hyperventilating at depth.
-Therefore, we recommend taking two or three slow, deep breaths before ascending and keeping a close watch on your buddy.
+Therefore, we recommend breathing slowly and deliberately when diving and taking two or three slow, full breaths before ascending and keeping a close watch on your buddy or dive professional.